By almost any measure, Singapore is an impressive city.

 Actually, it is a city-state, and it is consistently rated as the most law-abiding nation in the world.
 Singapore has one of the best health care systems, resulting in the lowest infant mortality rate and longest life expectancy in the world.
 Illegal drug use and violence are almost nonexistent, which is rather shocking for a city of over five million inhabitants.

-The city is one of the four original “Asian Tigers,” nations whose economies were, when the expression was coined, rapidly growing (the others were South Korea, Taiwan and Hong Kong).
+The city is one of the four original “Asian Tigers,” nations whose economies were, when the expression was coined, rapidly growing (the others were South Korea, Taiwan, province of China, and Hong Kong).
 More than ten thousand multinational corporations have headquarters or major offices in Singapore.
 It ranks number one in almost every business-oriented ranking, and one of every six households is worth more than a million dollars, the highest ratio in the world.
-In fact, the average gross domestic product per capita is $60,000 — 50 percent higher than that of the United States.
+In fact, the average gross domestic product per capita is $60,000 — 50% higher than that of the United States.

 Singapore’s spectacular skyline is dominated by the recently-completed Marina Bay Sands Hotel and Casino, which is topped by a gigantic swimming pool and skypark, and by the world’s largest Ferris wheel, the 541-foot-tall Singapore Flyer.
 The streets are spotless; the only piece of trash I saw when I was there a few years ago was immediately picked up by the next passerby.